 Hippity, hoppity, Easter’s on its way!
 Whether you’re planning a family brunch or early supper, now is the time to check out a few new classics that you’ll want to add to your holiday repertoire.
 These Easter recipes should do the trick to satisfy the whole family, from the littles to the bigs (hint: there will be carrots).
-And after a year of cooking at home, do you really want to be stuck in the kitchen for hours of holiday cooking?
-We’ve kept an eye to prep time so that you can spend more time rolling Easter eggs, creating Peeps panoramas, and eating all the candy.
+And to keep you from being stuck in the kitchen all day, we’ve kept an eye to prep time so that you can spend more time rolling Easter eggs, creating Peeps panoramas, and eating all the candy.

 All I want for Easter is this hot, melty egg casserole with bits of crispy croissant sticking up from the landscape like mountain crags.
 The best part is you can make this delicious brunch dish as is, or feel free to riff a little on the recipe.
 Don’t have time to fully caramelize the onions?
 Just go for a good saute, and throw the ham and spinach in the same pan.
 We’ve got things to do!
 Feel like subbing in chopped bacon or pancetta instead of ham?
 Maybe add in some mushrooms while you’re at it?
 You’re the boss of you.
 (But don’t leave out the cheese… that would be a step too far.
 Feel free to sub in cheddar, mozzarella, or any cheese that strikes your fancy if you’re not a Swiss fan.)